What to expect when you hire a choir

 If you already know what you want — a particular hymn that meant something to the person who’s died, a piece of music you’ve always loved — say so.
 Most professional choirs can learn new pieces at short notice or create bespoke arrangements of songs that fall outside the standard choral repertoire.
 If a piece matters to you, it’s almost always possible to make it work.

 If you’re arranging a funeral and are unsure where to begin, our guide to choosing funeral music covers the practical steps in detail.
-For weddings, our guide to choosing wedding hymns addresses the specific questions couples tend to ask — including how to pick hymns your guests will actually sing.
+For weddings, our guide to choosing wedding hymns addresses the specific questions couples tend to ask, and our guide to hiring a wedding choir covers the specifics of choral music at a wedding ceremony.

 The music should be tailored to the occasion, not pulled from a generic list.
 A good provider will shape the programme around you, not hand you a menu and ask you to tick boxes.